You’ve decided to purchase some Irish-domiciled ETFs from the London Stock Exchange in UK.

 Deposit and withdrawals

-You can make withdrawals from your account too.
+You are able to make withdrawals from your account too.
 However, you can only make one free withdrawal request each month!

 After that, you will be charged SGD $15 for a wire transfer.